deepset-ai/haystack/docker/README.md

 ## Image Variants

 The Docker image comes in four variants:
-- `haystack:gpu-<version>`: Contains Haystack dependencies as well as what's needed to run the REST API and UI.
-Comes with the CUDA runtime and is capable of running on GPUs.
+- `haystack:gpu-<version>` contains Haystack dependencies as well as what's needed to run the REST API and UI.
+It comes with the CUDA runtime and is capable of running on GPUs.
-- `haystack:cpu-<version>`: Contains Haystack dependencies as well as what's needed to run the REST API and UI.
-Has no support for GPU so must be run on CPU.
+- `haystack:cpu-<version>` contains Haystack dependencies as well as what's needed to run the REST API and UI.
+It has no support for GPU so must be run on CPU.
-- `haystack:base-gpu-<version>`: Only contains the Haystack dependencies.
-Comes with the CUDA runtime and is capable of running on GPUs.
+- `haystack:base-gpu-<version>` only contains the Haystack dependencies.
+It comes with the CUDA runtime and is capable of running on GPUs.
-- `haystack:base-cpu-<version>`: Only contains the Haystack dependencies.
-Has no support for GPU so must be run on CPU.
+- `haystack:base-cpu-<version>` only contains the Haystack dependencies.
+It has no support for GPU so must be run on CPU.

 ## Image Development